-Periodontal Maintenance following active Periodontal Therapy is limited to 1 time in any 3 consecutive month period.
-The number of Periodontal Maintenance and Dental Prophylaxis is combined and is limited to 4 in any 12 consecutive month period.
+The number of Periodontal Maintenance and Dental Prophylaxis is combined and is limited to 2 times in any Calendar Year.

 Localized Delivery of Time Release Anti-microbial Agents into Diseased Crevicular Tissue

 Localized delivery of time release anti-microbial agents into diseased crevicular tissue is limited to 1 time per tooth in any 12 consecutive month period.